darklang/dark/containers/stroller/README.md

 # Stroller - push proxy

+_Stroller is being phased out, and will no longer be used after we switch to F#._

 Stroller runs alongside the OCaml backend processes to offload I/O-intensive operations onto.
 Currently the only such operation supported is sending events in realtime ("push") to the editor.
 OCaml doesn't offer great support for